InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/add-keys.md

     yarn add infra-did-js
     ```

-2. Write code to set up the basic configuration code for accessing the InfraBlockchain DID chain, as shown below:
+2. Write code to set up the basic configuration code for accessing the Infra DID chain, as shown below:

     ```typescript
     import  {InfraSS58, CRYPTO_INFO} from 'infra-did-js';